-Type 2 DM (T2DM) is a metabolic disease caused by the relative or absolute deficiency of insulin.
-It is associated with elevated blood glucose levels, which is linked with several other diseases, such as

-\Correspondence Author: Dept. of Chemistry/ College of Education for Pure Science (Ibn Al Haitham)/ University of Baghdad, Baghdad-Iraq. \hind.sh.a@ihcoedu.uobaghdad.edu.iq malak.saleh2105m@ihcoedu.uobaghdad.edu.iq dyslipidemia, though the exact mechanisms for these. irregularities remain to be determined.
+Type 2 DM (T2DM) is a metabolic disease caused by the relative or absolute deficiency of insulin and is associated with elevated blood glucose levels, which is linked with several other diseases, such as dyslipidemia, though the exact mechanisms for theseirregularities remain to be determined.
 As expected, hepatic insulin resistance (HIR) promotes excessive gluconeogenesis, which contributes to the development of pre-diabetes.
-Also, HIR promotes de novo lipid synthesis, leading to excessive deposition of fat in the liver (hepatic steatosis) and secretion of very low-density lipoproteins (VLDL) into the blood.
-Increased incorporation of the newly synthesized triglycerides (TG) into VLDL causes dyslipidemia, which promotes atherosclerosis and cardiovascular disease (CVD) (2).
+Also, HIR promotes de novo lipid synthesis, leading to excessive deposition

+Correspondence hind.sh.a@ihcoedu.uobaghdad.edu.iq of fat in the liver (hepatic steatosis) and secretion of very low-density lipoproteins (VLDL) into the blood.
+Increased incorporation of the newlysynthesized triglycerides (TG) into VLDL causes dyslipidemia, which promotes atherosclerosis and cardiovascular disease (CVD) (2).
 Cardiovascular disease is a main public health concern throughout the world.
-Diabetic patients have a 2-4-fold increased risk of progressing to coronary artery disease (CAD), proving that T2DM is a distinctive risk feature for heart disease (3).
-In the majority of cases, the primary cause of CVD is atherosclerosis, which is initiated when low-density lipoprotein (LDL) is oxidized, resulting in a flow of
+Diabetic patients have a 2-4 fold increased risk of progressing to coronary artery disease (CAD), proving that T2DM is a distinctive risk feature for heart disease (3).
+In the majority of cases, the primary cause of CVD is atherosclerosis, which is initiated when low-density lipoprotein (LDL) is oxidized resulting in a flow of inflammatory cytokine production (4).

-J Fac Med Baghdad 2023; Vol.65, No. 3 Received: Feb., 2023 Accepted: May, 2023 Published: Oct.
-2023 inflammatory cytokine production (4).
 The accumulation of oxidized LDL further damages the endothelial cells, leading to myocardial and cerebral ischemia (5).